Professor Andrew Smith

 Before joining LSHTM in 2008, I was responsible for the programme for Prevention of Deafness and Hearing Impairment at the World Health Organization (WHO) Geneva, Switzerland from 1996.
 I continue to support WHO activities in this field.

-The course is intended to develop a cadre of professionals who will use and spread this approach in low and middle-income coutries, and in disadvantaged communities in high-income countries.
+The course is in process of developing a cadre of professionals who will use and spread this approach in low and middle-income coutries, and in disadvantaged communities in high-income countries.

-Since 2009 to the end of March 2018, 935 health workers from 43 countries have been taught in 33 PHPHI courses in 12 centres around the world.
-8 centres are in LMI countries; the majority of participants come from LMI countries.
+Since 2009 to the end of 2018, 1110 health workers from 44 countries have been taught in 37 courses in 12 centres, 9 of which are in low and middle-income (LMI) countries.
+The majority of participants come from LMI countries.

-The centres, in order of start date, are London, Hyderabad, Cape Town, Nairobi, Lima (in Spanish), Vancouver, Ouagadougou (in French), Islamabad, Harare, Manila, Zambia, Sydney.
+The centres, in order of start date, are London, Hyderabad, Cape Town, Nairobi, Lima (in Spanish), Vancouver, Ouagadougou (in French), Islamabad, Harare, Manila, Lusaka, Sydney.

-In 2018 the course is being run in 6 LMI countries: Kenya, Zimbabwe, Zambia Philippines, India, Pakistan and in 2 High Income countries: Australia (course already taken place) and Canada.
+In 2018 the course is being run in 6 LMI countries: Kenya, Zimbabwe, Zambia Philippines, India, Pakistan and and in 1 high-income country: Australia.

 My research is focused on measuring the prevalence, causes and impact of deafness and hearing impairment in low and middle income countries.
 I have also conducted studies of interventions against ear and hearing disorders in these countries using innovative methods.
-The aim of this research is to bring about appropriate and cost-effective solutions for hearing health in underserved areas of the world.
+The aim of this research is to determine appropriate and cost-effective solutions for hearing health in underserved areas of the world.
+I am planning to conduct rsearch on the effectiveness and impact of teaching the course on Public Health Planning for Hearing Impairment, and the updated WHO Training Resource on Primary Ear and Hearing Care.